Join us for an adventure in flavor!

 2. Could be a great side dish for many of your Mediterranean inspired meals.

-3. Its a great light vegetarian meal option.
+3. It’s a great light vegetarian meal option.
 Balela is a great filler for pita bread pockets slathered with hummus or tahini.

 4. It can be part of a mezze platter along with hummus, moutabal and tzatziki along with olives, veggies, falafal and pitas.